terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 #. |img1| Activate the display of the layer |img2| Deactivate the display of the layer
 #.
 Edition mode activated: the layer is underlined

+.. note:: A layer will only be displayed if all its parents are also displayed

 contextual menu
 ^^^^^^^^^^^^^^^